-The Cathedral’s front faces Northwest, though they usually face East.
-The 1755 Lisbon earthquake damaged the west tower of the Cathedral, and it wasn’t rebuilt until the 20th century.
-The stone used to build each tower got to Astorga with an over 200-year difference and from different quarries, so the contrast in stone colour between the west and the east tower is more than evident.
+The cathedral’s façade faces northwest, although most Catholic cathedrals face east.
+The Lisbon earthquake of 1755 damaged the west tower of the Cathedral, and it was not rebuilt until the 20th century.
+The stone used to build each tower arrived in Astorga more than 200 years apart and from different quarries, so the contrast in colour between the two towers is more than evident.

-The high altar, by Gaspar Becera, is the best-known of the artpieces in the Cathedral interior.
-It is a masterpiece of the Spanish Renaissance, and the first altarpiece in this style in Spain.
-The ‘Purisima’ by Gregorio Fernández (1626), the ‘St. John the Baptist and St. Jerome’ by Mateo del Prado (17th century), the ‘St. Joseph with the baby Jesus’ by José de Rozas (17th century) or the ‘Christ of the waters’ (14th century) are also pieces worth a visit on their own.
+The main Altarpiece, the work of Gaspar Becerra, is the best known of the works of art inside the Cathedral.
+It is a masterpiece of the Spanish Renaissance and the first altarpiece of this style in Spain.
+The ‘Purísima‘ by Gregorio Fernández (1626), the ‘San Juan Bautista y San Jerónimo‘ by Mateo del Prado (17th century), the ‘San José con el niño Jesús‘ by José de Rozas (17th century) or the ‘Cristo de las aguas‘ (14th century) are also pieces that are worth a visit on their own.

 The Cathedral’s choir, in Flemish style, is finely carved in walnut wood.
 Each choir seat is unique, depicting masterfully carved characters from the Old and New Testament.
 Integrated into the choir is the organ, which is only played during solemn celebrations.
 Special mention should also be made of the stained glass windows of Astorga Cathedral, many of which have been donated in recent years by businessmen and devotees from all over the Diocese; one of them depicts Saints John XXII and John Paul II.